Kubik-Modder/REP/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same GNU General Public License version 3 (GPLv3) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issues](https://github.com/Kubik-Modder/ReputationMod-1.0/issues)
-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Kubik-Modder/ReputationMod-1.0/issues); it's that easy!

 ## Write bug reports with detail, background, and sample code